Yattabyte/nSuite/src/Updater/README.md

 # Updater
-This program is a naiive upadater application.
+This program is a naive upadater application.
 It consumes .ndiff files found next to it, and applies them automatically if it can.

 Its goal is to be a quick means of updating a directory for a user.